Home » Blog » Some Children Can’t Write, Post

 But parents can help a lot.
 The National Handwriting Association (UK) has some free items to download with great suggestions. https://nha-handwriting.org.uk/ .

-There are great resources on the internet that parents can take advantage of.
+There are good resources on the internet that parents can take advantage of.
 Here is one. https://www.theottoolbox.com/handwriting/

-Many children with these diagnoses speak well.
+Many children with these learning difficulties can speak well.
 They understand what is said and join in conversations.
-And these children understand classroom instructions despite distractions around them.
+And these children can follow the lessons despite distractions around them.

-But it is the writing skills that do not develop in certain students.
+But it is the writing skills that do not develop.
 Children need several skills in primary school for writing.
 These all interact with each other.
-Examples:
+The skill of recalling is important for:

-• Children need to remember how a letter is formed and where the starting point is.
+• how a letter is formed and where the starting point is, and

 For example, they see a finished handwritten ‘a’ and write an ‘o’ with a tail on it.
 On the left is a correctly written and on the right is the o with a tail.
 A common problem!